 If your school would like to take part in the Daily Mile please contact Daxa Ralhan on firstname.lastname@example.org or phone 0116 454 4376.

 - Leicester Mercury article with Paige Murney (Leicester boxer who won a bronze medal at the 2017 European championships)

 More than 250 schoolchildren will gather together at the King Power stadium later this week (22 May) to celebrate The Daily Mile initiative.

 They’ll be joined by Filbert Fox and his fellow mascots, as well as by local amateur boxer Paige Murney and founder of The Daily Mile, Elaine Wyllie.

 The Daily Mile is an international initiative started by former headteacher Elaine, in which children simply jog or run for 15 minutes – every day, at school, in all weathers and at their own pace.
 The idea is to improve children’s physical, social, emotional and mental health, regardless of their age or circumstances.

 At the start of 2018, just three schools in Leicester were taking part in The Daily Mile.
 Now, 48 schools participate.

-The event on 22 May will feature a keynote speech from Elaine Wyllie MBE, a Daily Mile lap around the King Power stadium – featuring mascots Filbert Fox, Welford the Tiger and Charlie Fox - and lots of other sports activities for children to try out.
+The event on 22 May will feature a keynote speech from Elaine Wyllie MBE, a Daily Mile lap around the King Power stadium – featuring sporting mascots.
+Lot of other sports activities will be available for children to try out.